 Thank you.
 Your choice has been saved.
 You can change your preferences at any time.

-Further supplies of medication, between review periods, may be obtained from the Surgery without seeing the Doctor.
-Medication requests will be accepted either in writing, by completion of repeat request slip or by phoning 01548 58 11 44, which is a dedicated answer-machine number.
+Further supplies of medication, between review periods, may be obtained from the surgery without seeing the doctor.
+Medication requests will be accepted either by completion of the repeat request slip or via the online repeat request medication service.

 Ensure your repeat medication request is not outside of your review date.

 Check the date on your repeat request slip - This date is there to ensure your are using your medication appropriately and is monitored by your doctor.
 If your review has expired it has to be referred to your doctor, which can easily add 48 hours to your request.
 Monitor your medication - how many days have you got left?

 Please order in time and allow plenty of time.
 Thank you